Return to the index of 1953 Jeeps.

 This one has a working Hurricane engine and is running good but needs some attending to.
 This CJ has been used for the last 4 years for fun and sometimes work on a construction site, but is mainly for fun and kept indoors.
 It's a part of our transportation history in Iceland.
 In my hometown this is the only working CJ-3B.
 There are a few left that are running here in Iceland; many guys are restoring Jeeps here and there, but not combined in a club."

-See also a rear view photo and an interior photo (40K JPEGs).
+See also a rear view photo (40K JPEG).

 John in Poughkeepsie NY says, "CJ3B.info has helped me tremendously in putting together my '53.
 I have the complete drivetrain from a '78 CJ-5, power steering, disc brakes, tera-low in a Dana 20.
 My serial number is 453GB2 26480; I don't have the original engine number -- the old block was cracked."